What’s the Best Pre Workout Snack or Post Workout Meal?

-When googling “pre- & post-workout foods,” you get more than 3.5 million results.
-But what’s actually hard to find is an easy and comprehensive overview of what happens to the body when working out, why the kind of workout you do matters and how that relates to what needs to be on your grocery shopping list.
+When Googling “pre- & post-workout foods,” you get more than 3.5 million results.
+But what’s actually hard to find is a clear and comprehensive overview about what happens to the body when working out, why the kind of workout you do matters, and how that relates to what needs to be on your shopping list.

 Nutrition can push your workout to the next level

 Your body needs energy to function & perform during your workout.
 By burning the three major macronutrients (carbohydrates, fat and protein), your body gains energy in the form of adenosine triphosphate (ATP).
 ATP is the most important energy source for your body.

 If energy isn’t needed, it is stored as creatine phosphate, glycogen and fat.
 Depending on the intensity of your workout and how quickly you need an energy boost, you’ll get it from ATP.

 - When you start a cardio workout, your body burns the glycogen in your blood and your muscles first.

 - These glycogen stores can provide well-trained athletes with energy for 1.5 to 2 hours.

 - When marathon runners hit the wall or bonk during the race, it means they’ve used up their glycogen stores, and their energy level crashes.